GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Affective Empathy}

-Participants in both conditions reported some form of empathy toward the outgroup's perspectives \punit{\Exp{}: 7/9; \Ctrl{}: 4/8}, but the target of that empathy differed markedly across conditions.
-In the \Exp{} group, participants reported affective empathy \punit{EP1, EP4, EP5, EP6, EP7}, directed primarily toward the outgroup's perception of the ingroup (specifically, how Chinese students viewed Japanese people and their cultural styles), including a sense of resonance upon recognizing that these impressions closely mirrored the ingroup's own self-perception \punit{EP4}.
-In contrast, some participants (\Exp{}) \punit{EP2, EP3} reported empathy with the shared goal of intergroup coexistence but distinguished this from identifying with the circumstances of individual Chinese students. \begin{quote} \textit{``Because GroupEnvoy was speaking on behalf of others, I did not find myself feeling much empathy toward any of them as individuals.''} \punit{EP2} \end{quote}
+While participants in both conditions reported some form of empathy toward the outgroup, the target differed qualitatively between conditions.
+Participants in the experimental condition \punit{EP1, EP4, EP5, EP6, EP7} reported affective empathy directed primarily toward Chinese international students' views of Japanese people and culture.
+EP4 further noted that Chinese international students' impressions of Japanese students closely aligned with Japanese students' self-perceptions.
+In contrast, EP2 and EP3 resonated with the goal of intergroup coexistence while stopping short of empathy toward individual Chinese international students. \begin{quote} \textit{``Because GroupEnvoy was speaking on behalf of others, I did not find myself feeling much empathy toward any of them as individuals.''} \punit{EP2} \end{quote}

-In the \Ctrl{} group, participants \punit{4/8} directed their empathy toward the outgroup's experience of isolation and difficulty in building social connections \punit{CP4}.
-In contrast, some participants reported cognitive understanding of the outgroup's situation without reaching affective empathy \punit{EP8, EP9, EP1, CP7}. \begin{quote} \textit{``I have actually had the experience of living abroad as a minority, just as they have\ldots{} I recognize that we face the same kinds of challenges.''} \punit{CP8} \end{quote}
+In the control condition, participants directed their empathy toward the outgroup experience of difficulty in building social connections \punit{CP4, CP8} and problems of dormitory life \punit{CP6}.